-Galaxy Resources wholly owns the Mt Cattlin spodumene project, located 2 km north of the town of Ravensthorpe in Western Australia.
-At Mt Cattlin, Galaxy mines pregmatite ore and processes it onsite to produce a spodumene concentrate and a tantalum by-product.
-At full capacity, ore is processed at a rate of 1 million tonnes per annum (tpa), with lithium oxide concentrate production of 137,000 tpa and 56,000 lbs pa of contained tantalum (TA2O5).
+Galaxy Resources wholly owns the Mt Cattlin spodumene project, located two kilometres north of the town of Ravensthorpe in Western Australia.
+In July 2012, Galaxy advised that it would halt its operations at Mt Cattlin to focus on production at the Jiangsu plant.
+Previously Galaxy was mining pragmatic ore at Mt Cattlin which was processed on site to produce a spodumene concentrate and a tantalum by produce.
+At full capacity, ore could be processed at a rate of one million tonnes per annum (tpa) with lithium oxide concentrate production of 137,000 tpa and 56,000 pounds (lbs) per annum of contained tantalum (TA2O5).

 Galaxy Resources holds a series of tenements surrounding and including the mining lease M74/12, which contains the majority of the spodumene (LiAlSi206) resource identified to date and which hosts the Mt Cattlin mine.
 In a resource estimate issued in March 2011, Mt Cattlin's total contained lithium oxide (Li2O) resource was 197,000 tonnes, the measured and indicated resource was 13.8 million tonnes and total resource ore tonnes were 18.18 million.
 The current life potential of the Mt Cattlin mine is 18 years, including inferred resources.